JAMB 2025 UTME/DE Registration Form Instructions and Guidelines

 i.
 Every candidate will require the use of a unique phone (mobile) number (SIM) for the process of registration.
 The unique phone number can be used by one candidate only (Note: This number (SIM) remains your unique identification for all your transactions with the board for present and future transactions/applications).

 ii.
-Candidate will send his/her National Identification Number (NIN) by text (SMS) to 55019 or 66019 from his/her personal GSM number e.g write the word “NIN” then space and add your 11 digit NIN Number and send to 55019 or 66019 in this format (NIN 00123456789).
-There should be a space between the word “NIN” and your 11 digit NIN (Note that the number must not have been used by another person to register for UTME/DE in the past).
-Do not use postpaid or special bundle SIM cards, They don’t work unless specially loaded with credit.
+Candidate will send his/her National Identification Number (NIN) by text (SMS) to 55019 or 66019 from his/her personal GSM number e.g write the word “NIN” then space and add your 11-digit NIN Number and send to 55019 or 66019 in this format (NIN 00123456789).
+There should be a space between the word “NIN” and your 11-digit NIN (Note that the number must not have been used by another person to register for UTME/DE in the past).
+Do not use postpaid or special bundle package SIM cards.
+They don’t work unless specially loaded with credit.

 CHECK YOUR DATA WITH NIMC TO ENSURE YOUR DETAILS AGREE WITH YOUR CLAIMS BEFORE CREATING YOUR PROFILE AS THERE WOULD BE NO CHANGE OF NAME AND DATE OF BIRTH.
-FOR 2024, CHANGES IN DATA BY NIMC WILL BE UPDATED ON JAMB RECORDS.
-HOWEVER, REPLACED DATA SHALL BE TRACKED AND REFLECTED AS FOOT NOTE ON THE CANDIDATE’S PROFILE.
+FOR 2025, CHANGES IN DATA BY NIMC WILL BE UPDATED ON JAMB RECORDS.
+HOWEVER, REPLACED DATA SHALL BE TRACKED AND REFLECTED AS FOOTNOTE ON THE CANDIDATE’S PROFILE AND ALL SLIPS.

 iii.
 A Profile Code of 10 characters will be received by the candidate on the same telephone (SIM) number.
 Returning Candidates from previous years will still receive the same profile code on the same number previously used.
 Note that the profile remains the same for the candidate for present and future applications with the Board.